Snansidansi/OpenProject-Task-Importer/README.md

 4.  **Task Creation**:
     - The extension parses the LLM's JSON response.
     - It sends API requests to your OpenProject instance to create the tasks and subtasks, populating the fields with the data provided by the LLM.

-## Prerequisites

-- An OpenProject instance (cloud or self-hosted) with API access enabled.
-- An OpenRouter API key.
-You can get one at [openrouter.ai](https://openrouter.ai/).
-- A browser that supports Chrome Extensions (e.g., Chrome, Edge, Brave).

-## Installation

-1. Clone or download this repository.
-2. Open your browser's extension management page (e.g., `chrome://extensions`).
-3. Enable "Developer mode".
-4. Click "Load unpacked" and select the `dist` folder (or the root folder if you are running it in development mode).
-5. Configure your API keys and settings via the extension's popup or options page.

 ## Development